-The history of incense in Japan began approximately 1,400 years ago.
+The history of Japanese incense (kōdō) in Japan began approximately 1,400 years ago.

 This page looks back on the history of incense in Japan and introduces the types of incense that were popular in each era.